Who We Are

 Our families came to North America from England, Ireland, Scotland, Wales, Germany, Russia, Holland, Norway, and other far-flung places.
 Some brought the surname with them and some changed their names after arriving.
 Clans settled in Canada, New England, the mid-Atlantic, and the Southeastern states.
 Some came as free men while others arrived as indentured servants, but all came to start a new life in the new world.
 No matter where your Morse or Moss family came from or where they put down roots, your family is part of our family.

 To date, we have identified over 150 original settlers with a Morse/Moss surname, as well as current and pre-immigrant lines in the UK, Canada and Australia.
-Our extensive databases focus on five primary New England progenitor lines: Anthony Morse of Newbury, MA (1635), William Morse of Newbury, MA (1635), Samuel Morse of Dedham, MA (1635), Joseph Morse of Ipswich, MA (1635), and John Moss of New Haven, CT (1639).
+Our research focuses on five primary New England progenitor lines: Anthony Morse of Newbury, MA (1635), William Morse of Newbury, MA (1635), Samuel Morse of Dedham, MA (1635), Joseph Morse of Ipswich, MA (1635), and John Moss of New Haven, CT (1639).

 The Morse Society Logo

 The Morse Society logo depicted on this website is based on the armorial crest that is attributed to the Morse/Moss families.
-We ask that this original variation not be utilized as a family crest, as our original border specifically represents Morse/Moss families with variant spellings who bear the same arms.
+We ask that our original variation not be utilized outside of the society, as this logo represents Morse/Moss families with variant spellings who bear the same crest.

-According to W. Cecil Wade's 1898 publication The Symbolisms of Heraldry, here are the meanings of the Morse armorial bearings: Argent background & silver highlights represent peace and sincerity; sanguine represents patience in battle; black represents consistency.
+According to W. Cecil Wade's 1898 publication The Symbolisms of Heraldry, the Morse armorial bearings have the following meanings: argent background & silver highlights represent peace and sincerity; sanguine represents patience in battle; black represents consistency.
 Battle axe represents execution of military duty; cannon balls represent those who have dared their terrors in sieges and battles.

 More Information